jo-inge-arnes/knutar/README.md

-# Cladina
+# Knutar
-Cladina is an R-package for suggesting knot placements for natural splines, aiming for good regression models with a low number of knots.
+Knutar is an R-package for suggesting knot placements for natural splines, aiming for good regression models with a low number of knots.

 Build with: